somemorewater/river/docs/overview.md

 ## Non-Goals (for now)

 - No append-only log or advanced crash recovery yet
-- No advanced concurrency optimizations yet
+- No lock-free or transaction-grade concurrency yet
 - No advanced query language; only a small command set

 ## High-Level Architecture